 - Have realistic expectations of what a facelift can achieve

-What Can a Facelift Treat?
+What Can Facelift Surgery Treat?

 Contrary to popular belief, a facelift does not improve the appearance of the entire face.
 The procedure focuses on improving the look of the lower and middle areas of the face and the neck.
 It is most effective in correcting: